Woman hit and killed by vehicle on I-10 after chase with Harris Co. deputies

 According to Gonzalez, both male suspects were taken into custody.

+Investigators say the pursuit began when deputies tried to conduct a traffic stop after a minor traffic infraction.
+Deputies say as soon as they turned on their lights, the suspects fled.

-All outbound lanes of I-10 are closed as crews investigate the crash.
+All outbound lanes of I-10 were closed for hours as crews investigated the crash.

 WHY DO THEY RUN?
 Suspects tell their stories of high speed pursuits